MACderRu/HyperDomainNet/README.md

 ## Description
 Official Implementation of HyperDomainNet, a method of domain adaptation technique utilizes both text-driven and one-shot setups.

-Our method uses types of
+Our method consist of several types of adaptation setups:
+- text-driven single domain adaptation
+- image2image domain adaptation
+- HyperDomainNet for any textual description
+- HyperDomainNet for any given image (would be improved in future research).

-There are two type of models:
+There are three type of models:
-- Latent vector optimization.
-- Latent mapper, trained to manipulate latent vectors according to a specific text description.
-- Global directions in the StyleSpace.
+- Fine-tuned aligned child generator.
+- Specific target domain modulation operator.
+- Universal HyperDomainNet.

 ## Updates